purs3lab/3clsp/docs/usage/examples.md

 bear make
 ```

-After you load in theproject in VSCode open up `program1.c` or `program2.c` and run the steps we mentioned earlier in Extension Usage.
+After you load in the project in VSCode open up `program1.c` or `program2.c` and run the steps we mentioned earlier in Extension Usage.
 After the conversion has taken place you can see that the code was successfully converted and that `program2.c` had a root cause that was the result of an unsafe casting.
 If you proceed and make this pointer non-WILD by choosing the appropriate code action.
 You can see that an unsafe `z` pointer was now converted into a `checked pointer`.